EyasuTeshome/shifttracker/interview-prep/share-your-behavioral-grid-with-your-partner.md

 We all have blind spots when we write.
 We think that our texts are easy to understand and communicate our ideas.
 Yet that is not always true, so having someone read what we`ve written and give us feedback is necessary.

 When creating a behavioral grid, this review is especially relevant.
 Since we are very familiar with our projects and experiences, we often assume that our answers provide enough information to illustrate our professional skills compellingly.
 By receiving feedback from someone else, you can assess if you are communicating clearly and identify any details you have left out.
+Also, by reviewing another person's work, you will deepen you learning about behavioral grids.

 ### Common mistakes in behavioral grids